 \section{Abstract}

-Symmetric mass generation (SMG) is a mechanism for generating mass gaps in fermionic systems without breaking any symmetries or developing topological order, challenging the conventional Landau paradigm.
-In this Letter, we provide numerically exact evidence for SMG in (2+1) dimensions through large-scale determinant quantum Monte Carlo (DQMC) simulations of a bilayer honeycomb lattice model with $\mathrm{SU}(2)\times\mathrm{SU}(2)\times\mathrm{SU}(2)/\mathbb{Z}_2$ symmetry.
-We observe the simultaneous opening of single-particle and bosonic gaps at a critical coupling $J_c \approx 2.6$ with correlation length exponent $\nu = 1.14(2)$, while an exhaustive search over all 19 symmetry-inequivalent fermion bilinear order parameters confirms the absence of any symmetry breaking.
-We estimate the fermion anomalous dimension to be $\eta_\psi = 0.071(1)$, which deviates significantly from the large-$N$ prediction ($\eta_\psi \approx 0.595$) and variational Monte Carlo estimates ($\eta_\psi \approx 0.62$), pointing to a distinct universality class.
-By contrasting with a related $\mathrm{Spin}(5)\times\mathrm{U}(1)/\mathbb{Z}_2$ model that develops an intermediate excitonic phase, we demonstrate the crucial role of pure non-Abelian symmetry in prohibiting bilinear condensates and enforcing the direct SMG transition.
+A central question beyond the Landau paradigm is the non-perturbative critical theory of the symmetric mass generation (SMG) transition, where strong interactions gap Dirac fermions in (2+1) dimensions without triggering spontaneous symmetry breaking or topological order.
+While previous studies have already provided evidence for direct SMG transitions in (2+1) dimensions, the fermion scaling dimension---the key observable for distinguishing candidate critical theories---has not been determined in a controlled unbiased way.
+In this Letter, using large-scale determinant quantum Monte Carlo (DQMC) simulations of a bilayer honeycomb lattice model with $\mathrm{SU}(2)\times\mathrm{SU}(2)\times\mathrm{SU}(2)/\mathbb{Z}_2$ symmetry, we establish a direct continuous transition by observing the simultaneous opening of single-particle and bosonic gaps at a critical coupling $J_c \approx 2.6$ with correlation length exponent $\nu = 1.14(2)$, while an exhaustive search over all 19 symmetry-inequivalent fermion bilinear order parameters confirms the absence of any symmetry breaking.
+We further obtain the first controlled unbiased estimate of the fermion anomalous dimension, $\eta_\psi = 0.071(1)$, which deviates significantly from the large-$N$ prediction ($\eta_\psi \approx 0.595$) and variational Monte Carlo estimates ($\eta_\psi \approx 0.62$), thereby placing direct quantitative constraints on SMG criticality.
+By contrasting with a related $\mathrm{Spin}(5)\times\mathrm{U}(1)/\mathbb{Z}_2$ model that develops an intermediate excitonic phase, we show that pure non-Abelian symmetry plays a decisive role in stabilizing the direct SMG transition.

 {\it Introduction}\,---\, In both quantum field theory and condensed matter physics, mass generation is conventionally associated with symmetry breaking, as exemplified by the Higgs mechanism~\cite{Anderson1963,Englert1964,Higgs1964,Guralnik1964} and by symmetry-breaking transitions in lattice systems such as the sublattice-symmetry-broken gap in hexagonal boron nitride.